 But let's continue the calculation.
 When we ran our “improved” discrimination model against a held-out set of 20,400 Enron emails, it surfaced 25 emails “related” to the risk.
 That fraction is about one-eighth of one percent = 0.0012%.

 So the number of emails the Intraspexion system would surface for you, as being "related to the risk," when presented with 93,023 emails per day, is 93,023 multiplied by 0.0012 = about 112 emails per day.

 Now that's doable.

 We know because, in an "Email Statistics Report, 2011-2015," the Radicati Group reported (at p.
-3) that business users sent and received 121 emails per day in 2014 (on average), and reported that the number would grow to 140 emails per day in 2018.
+3) that, on average, each business user was expected to send/receive 125 emails per day in 2015.

+Now, assuming a 7-hour workday, one reviewer could handle 16 “related” emails per hour, which is one email about every four (4) minutes; and that’s a lot of time to read and think about an email.
 And we can tell you from experience that a reviewer can spot a False Positive in only a few seconds.

-WHY OUR INNOVATION IS a game changer
+OUR INNOVATION IS a game changer

-Give us a try.
+So give us a try.
 Request a demo.